Loved Up: Story

-The film follows her path into the world of clubbing and ecstasy, her personal relationship with Tom, and her growing family pressures.
+The story revolves around Tom, age 21, played by Ian Hart, who meets Sarah, aged 18, played by Lena Headey, in the cafe in which she works as a waitress.
+It quickly blossoms into romance, and she becomes involved in Tom's way of life, drug use and raves, where she finds solace from the chaos of her own family life.
+The plot follows her introduction to clubbing and the taking of ecstasy, the story includes her relationship with Tom, and her escape from family problems, leaving her teenage sister at home to deal with their mother's impending breakdown.

 The film culminates with Sarah's mother's drinking problem leading to an attempted suicide, and Sarah asking Tom for help by leaving him a vague answerphone message he does not actually receive in time to be able to do anything.
 Sarah ends her relationship with Tom, and the film finishes with Tom dropping another pill, and dancing his troubles away.

 Production

 A 2 x 30 minute abridged version of the story (the original screening was 70 minutes) was screened as part of the BBC Schools Scene series in October 1995, and subsequently repeated a number of times.

 Soundtrack

 A soundtrack to accompany the film was also produced and featured artists such as The Prodigy, Orbital and Leftfield.